 Applicants for the for the Malta Permanent Residence Program need to demonstrate the source of their funds to obtain the residence permit.
 This is to ensure the legitimacy of the funds used for the investment program.

-It is also required for the main applicant to provide proof of possession of assets, having a value of not less than €500,000, out of which a minimum of €150,000 shall be in the form of financial assets.
+It is also required for the main applicant to provide proof of possession of assets, having a minimum value of €500,000, out of which a minimum of €150,000 shall be in the form of financial assets.

 What is the validity period of the residence card?